Music of Samoa: Modern music

 Samoans abroad have achieved some musical renown.
 The Boo-Yaa TRIBE had a brief flirtation with the American mainstream, and the Samoan Sisters found more lasting fame in New Zealand.
 The shows My Idol and Samoa Star Search became important musical competitions in Samoa.
-Modern Samoan music shows influence from electrical instruments, jazz, and reggae, and even some house and techno styles.
+Modern Samoan music shows influence from electronic instruments, jazz, and reggae, and even some house and techno styles.

 International

 Samoa has produced well-known artists.
 The band Past To Present / Ilanda (1990–2006) (which consisted of three Samoans and one Māori: Frank Laga'aia, Lennie Keller, Norman Keller & Leighton Hema; Hema later left the band) gained popularity and commercial success in Samoa, New Zealand, Australia, and the United States; its achievement has not yet been equaled by any other islander band.
 In 2006, it was still in the music industry, touring, recording, or producing, as in its last production of Australia's "Young Divas."
 A band with a similar career path and success was Kulcha, based in Sydney, which produced two albums but disbanded after a couple of years.

 The Katinas, whose parents are Assembly of God Pastors, moved to the United States at one point, are another popular Samoan Gospel band and are active members of the Assembly of God Church.
 It performed at the Junior Youth Christian Program in Melbourne, Australia, in 2005.